Woodruff County man facing murder, arson charges in July house fire

 “According to the witness, Steven Holloway stated to him that he killed his wife and stepson in the fire,” Jackson County authorities said in the affidavit.

 Deputies also arrived and found Steven Holloway, who appeared to be intoxicated and had large amounts of blood on his clothes, the affidavit noted.
-Authorities also said Steven Holloway made a statement to them, saying he killed his family.
+Authorities also said Steven Holloway made a statement to them, saying he killed his family, officials said.

 Steven Holloway was interviewed July 30 about the fire.
 Authorities said in the affidavit that he admitted to deliberately setting the fire at the house “knowing that his wife and stepson were inside at the time and possibly asleep.”